 Bank of Scotland

 This is probably my favourite one.
 Called Bank of Scotland as a last ditch attempt to claim my money back as I paid for the flights on my credit card.
 I explained the situation to the girl and was given the advice, “maybe you should stop booking flights if they are all being cancelled”.
-Aye, that’s right, back when we originally booked our trip and flights, we knew our flights were going to be cancelled.
-That was the plan all along, to get abandoned in Australia.
+Aye, you’re right.
+Silly me for not foreseeing this pandemic!
+Being abandoned in Australia was our plan all along!
 Bank of Scotland haven’t let us down as much as the other companies but I had to include it purely for that story.
 I called back a day later and got a different lady who was more understanding but could still offer no assistance in returning the money to me.

 Go Walkabout Travel Insurance

 Reaching out to the travel insurance company was useless, they would not cover any additional costs due to coronavirus.
 These include emergency flights home, costs for isolation period abroad and cutting the trip short.
-Despite ‘cutting the trip short’ was included in the policy.
-Apparently pandemics aren’t included in policies.
+Policies don’t include pandemics apparently.
 If you ask me, Go Walkabout Travel Insurance are just con artists with a fancy name.
 Now, because of these scammers, I’m out of pocket by around £1,500 for flights from Darwin – Perth and then Perth – Edinburgh.
 I WOULD NOT advise taking travel insurance with Go Walkabout UK.
 Suzanne’s had no issue with her travel insurance at Admiral and will be able to claim back her emergency flight costs and any additional costs that may occur.

 Metro Advance Hotel, Darwin